bump-sh/docs/src/_product-updates/2024-12-17-api-explorer.md

 Everything remains between the API consumer and the API itself.

-## Help your leads discover your APIs with mock servers
+## Help your users discover your APIs with mock servers
 [Our freshly announced partnership with Microcks](https://bump.sh/blog/microcks-bump-sh-testing-mocking-docs) gives a hint about our next focus: we are looking into ways of enhancing the discovery experience by streamlining mocking capabilities.

 A mocking server creates a playground to deeply play with the API, without the hassle of setting up a demo server or impacting the production server.